 January marks Cervical Cancer Awareness Month, which draws attention to this highly preventable disease.
-Drs.
-Michael Pearl and Joyce Varughese, gynecologic oncologists at Stony Brook University Cancer Center, want women to stay informed on how they can protect their cervical health, as well as what options are now available for treatment.
+Michael Pearl, MD, FACOG, FACS, Professor of Obstetrics, Gynecology and Reproductive Medicine and Director of the Division of Gynecologic Oncology, wants women to stay informed on how they can protect their cervical health, as well as what options are now available for treatment.

 What is cervical cancer and is it preventable?